-5. Early years and special educational needs and disabilities (SEND) provision
+5. Early years, post-16 and special educational needs and disabilities (SEND) provision

-To ensure the cumulative impacts of this Supplementary Planning Document do not undermine the ability to meet the full suite of policy requirements, we will not expect a contribution for early years or SEND provision over and above the contributions sought for primary and secondary provision.
+- 5.1 To ensure the cumulative impacts of this Supplementary Planning Document do not undermine the ability to meet the full suite of policy requirements, we will not expect a contribution for early years or SEND provision over and above the contributions sought for primary and secondary provision.
 Instead, should projections show that adequate primary and secondary spaces are expected to be available for the remainder of the plan period within the relevant school place planning area, an assessment will then be undertaken to establish if there is a need for early years or SEND provision, which would help cater for demand arising from future occupants of the application site.
-In such a scenario, the contribution that would ordinarily have been sought for primary and or secondary provision would instead be directed towards the necessary early years and/or SEND provision.
+In such a scenario, the contribution that would ordinarily have been sought for primary and or secondary provision would instead be directed towards the necessary early years and/or SEND provision. - 5.2 In determining the impact of a development on educational provision the Council will assess the need and capacity for all school phases from 0-19 as well as special educational needs, in line with Government policy.
+Whilst the number of SEND pupil places that new developments typically generate is lower than the number of mainstream places, it is recognised that the costs associated with providing those places is higher.
+Section 7 below explains how financial contributions will be calculated.
+In circumstances where the cumulative costs of meeting all policy requirements is likely to make a development unviable, the Council will consider where the need is greatest and prioritise developer contributions accordingly. - 5.3 Post-16 provision in the borough is largely through independent bodies, with the exception of Penistone Grammar School, the only local authority maintained facility.
+Contributions for post-16 places will only be sought when a new development falls within the south west secondary school planning area.